What is lead to account matching? Why is It so important for marketing and sales?

 Why Manual Lead to Account Matching Isn’t the Answer

 To address this visibility issue, applications like Salesforce enable salespeople to manually convert a Lead into a different structure, a Contact, and manually confirm the Account the prospect belongs to.
-This is “lead to account matching.”
+This is “lead to account matching” in Salesforce.
 If there’s an ongoing deal, the salesperson can manually associate the prospect with an Opportunity record too.
 If a salesperson goes through the manual steps of converting a Lead to a Contact and associating that Contact with an Account and an Opportunity, then all kinds of business processes are much easier to do and reporting is a snap.

 Unfortunately for marketers, sales leaders, and sales operations professionals, lead to account matching is a time-consuming process.
 And salespeople generally only get paid to close deals rather than do data hygiene.
 So very often those individual prospects remain as Leads in Salesforce.
 That makes reporting difficult and means many business processes don’t work very well.
 It’s also unfortunate that applications like Salesforce and Microsoft Dynamics don’t have the ability to automate this functionality out of the box.